-13 ORIGINAL KIRIGAMI WORKS BASED HAUNTED LOCATIONS FROM FILM AND TV cut from a single sheet of paper
+13 ORIGINAL KIRIGAMI WORKS BASED on HAUNTED LOCATIONS FROM FILM AND TV cut from a single sheet of paper

 Born from a life long obsession with horror films, Horrorgami was Marc’s first venture into the world of kirigami.
 Opening at Gallery One-And-A-Half on the 31st Oct 2012 for an initial 2 weeks it ran until January 2013 due to popular demand.